Updated June 18, 2019: Over the past decade, one in four Americans put off seeing a dentist for necessary treatment because they couldn't afford it.

 For our discount plans, we chose three products at random from a couple of aggregator sites that we found through a Google search.
 (We used DentalPlans.com, a Pg partner, but there are other equally good sites.)

 We found that the cheaper the discount plan, the less likely it was to offer any real savings.
-The more expensive plans Careington Plan 504 ($200 per year) and Affordable Family Health Services ($140 per year) placed first or second when compared to our insurance choices, while the cheapest plan, Aetna Vital Savings ($115), came in fourth or fifth out of all five options.
+The more expensive plans, Careington Plan 504 and Affordable Family Health Services, placed higher than the cheapest plan, Aetna Vital Savings .

 A quick aside: we also looked at Brighter.com, a discount plan service that doesn’t charge a membership fee.
-Its prices were comparable to the three subscription plans we tested, so it’s worth a look if you live in an area where Brighter is available (parts of California as of mid-2014).
+Its prices were comparable to the three subscription plans we tested, so it’s worth a look if you live in an area where Brighter is available.

 We break down the costs for all five of the plans in the table below.